Naveen-2021ucp1387/LearningTheBlockChain/03_Solidity/Basic-Of-Solidity/03_MetaMask.md

     }
 }
 ```

 <p align="center">
 <img src="../../Images/ms-2.png" width="1000">
 </p>

 ### Step 3: After compilation and move to deploy section just below the compilation and select Injected Provider – MetaMask in place of Remix VM as shown below –

 Select the Injected Provider – Metamask

 <p align="center">
 <img src="../../Images/ms-3.png" width="400">
 </p>

 ### Step 4: Now your contract is ready to be deployed.
 Click on deploy button and the MetaMask will ask for confirmation as follows –

 Click the Confirm Button

 <p align="center">
 <img src="../../Images/ms-4.png" width="400">
 </p>

 ### Step 5: After confirmation, the deployed contract will look like –

 Deployed Contract

 <p align="center">
 <img src="../../Images/ms-5.png" width="400">
 </p>

 ### Step 6: Expand the deployed contract as below and get the output using the get_output() function:

 Output

 <p align="center">
 <img src="../../Images/ms-6.png" width="400">
 </p>

 ### Step 7: Now, to verify whether your transaction (process) executed successfully, you can check your balance on MetaMask.

+also you can confirm transaction on
+https://sepolia.etherscan.io/ by copying the hash.

+## Referecnes
+ - GFG
+ - MetaMask
+ - Notes